-Premise Liability: Confidential Settlement (District of Columbia)
+Premise Liability: Confidential Settlement

-Special Susceptibility to Fracture (Osteogenesis Imperfecta)
+Special Susceptibility to Fracture (Osteogenesis Imperfecta) (District of Columbia)

-Our client, a 14 year old girl, suffered from a congenital condition known as osteogenesis imperfecta.
+Our client, a 14-year-old girl, suffered from a congenital condition known as osteogenesis imperfecta.
 Her bones were brittle and easily broken.
 Because of the negligence of a maintenance crew, water was left on the floor of a commercial building.
 Our client fell and fractured several bones including her femur.
 Our settlement helped fund her plans for college.

 Bicycle Accident: Confidential Settlement

-Cyclist Struck by Hit and Run Driver
+Cyclist Struck by Hit and Run Driver (Montgomery County, Maryland)

 A medical doctor riding his bicycle to work at NIH was struck by a pickup truck making a left hand turn.
 Because of fractures to his hand, our client was not able to return to work in the emergency room.
 The driver who caused the accident fled the scene.
 We were able to pursue the claim for injuries with the doctor’s own car insurance company including his sizable lost wage claim.